Statistical inference for Levy-driven graph supOU processes: From short- to long-memory in high-dimensional time series: Parameter estimation for the graph supOU process

+Provided the parameters $\vartheta$ and $c$ are identifiable via $\rho$, as discussed in Section \ref{sec:identifiability}, we obtain the estimates $(\hat \vartheta, \hat c)$.
 Finally, we seek to identify $\mu_L$ and $\boldsymbol{\sigma}^2_{L}$.
 Note that if the parameters of the L\'{e}vy basis $\Lambda$ can be identified via the mean and variance, then that concludes the estimation procedure.
 Otherwise, additional higher moment conditions will need to be considered.
+We propose the following estimators: